The risk of theft and shoplifting is a challenge that many retail store owners contend with on a daily basis, regardless of their size.

 Any robust theft prevention strategy should include the following:

-- A strong employee training program: training your staff for theft prevention is your best defense.
+A strong employee training program: training your staff for theft prevention is your best defence.
 Ensure you have regular training so your staff can work as a team to prevent the theft.

 How to identify suspicious behaviour